hlship/threaded-conversation/README.md

 a performing quip.
-For example, a detective game might include a performing quip whose name is `accuse Hannigan of murder` which reads well as a command by the player, or a suggestion by TC; whereas `tell inspector about accuse hannigan of murder`, `tell about accuse Hannigan of murder`, or any other variation that TC understands or suggests for a telling quip will appear awkward.
+For example, a detective game might include a performing quip whose name is `accuse Hannigan of murder` which reads well as a command by the player, or a suggestion by TC; whereas `tell inspector about accuse hannigan of murder`, `tell about accuse Hannigan of murder`, or any other variation that TC understands or suggests for a telling quip would be awkward.

 The optional `(about $Quip)` trait changes how quips are suggested to the player; `ask <quip name>` becomes `ask about <quip name>`